pantherman594/go-bitcoin/README.md

 [logger.go](logger.go) contains the code for the logger.
 This sends out an initial block, and then listens for solutions.
 When one is received and verified to be new and correct, it is added to the `blocks` map which contains all received hash es and blocks.
 If the new block creates the new longest chain, it is relayed to all the miners for a new puzzle.

-### Similarities to [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin/tree/master/) and the [original implementation](https://github.com/bitcoin/bitcoin/tree/v0.1.5/)
+### Similarities to [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin/tree/master/) and the [original bitcoin implementation](https://github.com/bitcoin/bitcoin/tree/v0.1.5/)

 _More details and line numbers are in the comments._

-- Utilizes double hashing with sha-256 to prevent length extension attacks.
+- Utilizes double hashing with SHA-256 to prevent length extension attacks.
 - If hash <= target, and no other miner has solved the current block, then the block is processed.
 - If the tested hash does not meet target requirement, then the miner increments the nonce.
 From there, if nonce * 0x3ffff == 0, the network is tested to see if it is still operating.
 If all nonces have been checked, the mining process for the specific block ends.
 If a new block is proposed by the logger, the mining process for the specific block ends.
 Finally, block time is updated.
 - During block processing, if the block already exists (the logger has already appended the block to the block chain), then the mining for the block ends.
 If the block is proven invalid, then the mining ends.
 If the block meets regulated requirements, then it is accepted.